RedBearAK/toshy/README.md

 See above section for the GUI tools and preferences explanations.
 This section is only about the Toshy terminal commands.

-Toshy does its best to set itself up automatically on any Linux system that uses `systemd` and that is a "known" Linux distro type that the installer knows how to deal with (i.e., has a list of the correct native packages to install, and knows how to use the package manager).
-Generally this means distros that use any of these package managers:
+Toshy does its best to set itself up automatically on any Linux system that uses `systemd` and that is a "known" Linux distro type that the installer knows how to deal with (i.e., has a list of the correct native support packages to install, and knows how to use the package manager).
+Generally this means distros that use one of these package managers:

 - `apt`
 - `dnf`